Avoiding Rate Explosions By Monitoring Geo-Politics

 Watch the news and pay attention during election cycles.
 Ripple effects with prior elections can be felt in future elections, especially when movements are underway.
 These are the moments that defy price logic and send currency pairs to new levels.

-Protect your account from catastrophe and trade your way to profits, regardless of which direction history takes your rate.
+Protect your account from catastrophe and trade your way to consistency, regardless of which direction history takes your rate.